nmb10/domebricks/README.md

 </p>

 ## About The Project
-Domebricks is a Python script for computing and printing schemes needed to cut bricks for pompeii oven dome.
-This script allows to set initial bricks sizes, dome radius and dome height.
-As a result outputs svg with all info needed to cut dome row brick.
+Domebricks is a Python script for computing and printing schemes/plans needed to cut bricks for pompeii oven (actually any dome).
+This script allows to set initial bricks sizes, dome radius and dome height and as a result outputs svg with all info needed to cut any brick of any row of the dome (except key bricks for now).

 ## Installation
 Download from GitHub: